-Sea to Summit is a path for the hardiest of adventurers in the spirit of the old world explorers.
+Sea to Summit is a path for the hardiest of adventurers keeping the spirit of the old world explorers alive.
 We start at sea level–“Because it is there”–then by any combination of biking, hiking and climbing we attempt to summit the chosen peak.
-Luckily, this means you don’t have to risk your life in the Himalayan “death zone” to have an epic, mountain adventure!
-“Sea-to-Summit”can make even the safest route extremely challenging.
+Luckily, this means it’s not necessary to risk our lives in the Himalayan “death zone” to have an epic, mountain adventure!
+“Sea-to-Summit”can make even a modest, safe route extremely challenging.

 1990: Everest from the Bay of Bengal by Tim Macartney-Snape: a journey on foot that included swimmimg the rivers and a solo climb without oxygen.
 The superb film “Everest Sea to Summit” was shown on the Banff Mountain Film Festival’s 2001 American tour celebrating its 25th running.
 (Personally, I don’t find the media and the climbing world’s continued obsession with Everest a positive trend.)